 Dance/NYC’s approach to increasing equity and inclusion in dance is grounded in collaboration.
-It has established partnerships with colleague arts service organizations that are mission-focused on increasing racial equity and/or meaningfully integrating disabled people into the arts and culture.
+It has established partnerships with colleague arts service organizations that are mission-focused on increasing racial equity, inclusion and access for disabled people, and/or integration of immigrants into arts and culture.

 To inquire about partnering with Dance/NYC, please contact Hannah Joo, Dance/NYC’s Equity and Inclusion Coordinator, at email@example.com.